Dow approaches 30,000 after Moderna says vaccine is 94.5% effective - KTVZ

 Dow approaches 30,000 after Moderna says vaccine is 94.5% effective

-US stocks rose sharply Monday, and the Dow is closing in on 30,000 points, after Moderna said its experimental Covid-19 vaccine is highly effective.
+US stocks are up on Monday and the Dow is closing in on 30,000 points, after Moderna said its experimental Covid-19 vaccine is highly effective.

 That heralded another breakthrough in the fight against coronavirus that could eventually help the world’s biggest economies recover from deep recessions.